koudounasalkis/Master-Thesis-Proposal/README.md

 It also must be tested and be able to run on a different machine.

-Theses on Audio and Spech Processing
+Theses on Audio and Speech Processing
 ============

 ### Continual Learning in Spoken Language Understanding scenarios <a href="mailto:alkis.koudounas@polito.it?subject=[Master Thesis] Continual Learning for SLU - YOUR NAME HERE"><img src="https://shields.io/badge/Click%20to%20candidate- available-green" alt="Available"></a>